 🔒 All uploads are secure and confidential.

-A structural analysis of steel involves examining the steel's load-bearing capacity and stability by using calculation methods and models.
+Structural analysis of steel involves investigating the load-bearing capacity and stability of the steel using calculation methods and models.

-The analysis method is used to design equipment or a structure so that it becomes safe for use, and withstands the estimated loads the equipment is expected to withstand.
-It is therefore important to assess whether the steel is suitable for the purpose for which it will be used, and whether it is in line with relevant safety requirements and standards.
+The analysis method is used to design equipment or a structure so that it is safe for use and can withstand the estimated loads it is expected to withstand.
+It is therefore important to assess whether the steel is suitable for the purpose for which it will be used and whether it is in line with relevant safety requirements and standards.

-Structures or equipment where other equipment is to be loaded are particularly relevant for calculation through structural analysis.
+Structures or equipment on which other equipment is to be loaded are particularly relevant for calculation through structural analysis.

-One of the projects Nordic Steel has designed and manufactured equipment for in 2022 is the rebuilding of a production hall.
-There are rails, beams and a suspension system that must withstand production equipment and the goods that the factory produces.
-Everything is calculated to withstand the estimated weight and load.
+One example of a project for which Nordic Steel has designed and manufactured equipment is the conversion of the production hall at Gilje.
+Here are rails, beams and a suspension system - to support production equipment and the goods that the factory produces.
+Everything is designed to withstand the estimated weight and load.

 It is important to do structural analysis of steel because it helps us understand how the steel will behave under various loads and influences.
 This can help ensure that the steel is used in a safe and reliable way, in everything from buildings and bridges to planes and cars.